-I found the first of these two old-fashioned recipes for football-shaped meatloaves years ago, and with football season upon us yet again, I decided to re-create the idea in a slightly more modern version by incorporating a few changes.
+We found the first of these two old-fashioned recipes for football-shaped meat loaves several years ago, and re-created the idea in a slightly more modern version by incorporating a few changes.

 The fun of this dish is really all about the shape and decoration, so you can actually make any kind of loaf you like.
 (If you’re looking for ideas, we have several different retro meatloaf recipes right here!)

 For our loaf, I used my family’s usual recipe — two and a half pounds of ground beef, two eggs, a cup and a half of whole oats, two small cans of tomato sauce, various spices, and about 3/4 of an onion.

 Rather than making it truly football-shaped in all dimensions, I kept the thickness fairly uniform to try to make sure the whole loaf cooked evenly, and that the catsup didn’t slide off.

 Of these two classic recipes, one called for the “lacing” to be made from pimentos (so very retro), while the other suggested using spaghetti.
 Since I was already using onions inside the loaf itself, I thought they might work well as decoration on top.

 If you want to use onions as shown here, be sure to cut the decorative parts of the onion first, before you chop up the rest to put in the loaf.
 I used long, curved slices on either side, and smaller cuts for the lacing.

 All prepped and ready to kick things off

 Be sure to start with a large pan so your meatloaf has enough room to hold its shape without bumping into the sides.

 Normally when I make this for dinner, I usually put only a little catsup on top — but for this football, I decided to run with the theme, and slathered the whole thing with catsup before carefully placing the onions on top.